mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

 - [ ] **Permissions**
       - ⚠️ 🥦 💥 Generate Rancher Bearer Token.
 [How to generate a token](https://ranchermanager.docs.rancher.com/reference-guides/user-settings/api-keys#docusaurus_skipToContent_fallback).

      :no_mouth: A truism is that the user that generates the token will collect only clusters allowed to.
-The user has to be owner, as a member it will fail[CF FAQ]
+The user has to be owner, as a member it will fail.

 ## How to use